elenderg/PAL-1000/instruções de compilação.md

 `\ from/given/with/using `

-`If the string is "from", put "from/given/with/using_" into the monikette's string; exit.`
+`If the string is "from", put "from/given/with/using" into the monikette's string; exit.`

-`If the string is "given", put "from/given/with/using_" into the monikette's string; exit.`
+`If the string is "given", put "from/given/with/using" into the monikette's string; exit.`

-`If the string is "with", put "from/given/with/using_" into the monikette's string; exit.`
+`If the string is "with", put "from/given/with/using" into the monikette's string; exit.`

-`If the string is "using", put "from/given/with/using_" into the monikette's string; exit. `
+`If the string is "using", put "from/given/with/using" into the monikette's string; exit. `

 `\ in/into/to `

-`If the string is "in", put "in/into/to_" into the monikette's string; exit.`
+`If the string is "in", put "in/into/to" into the monikette's string; exit.`

-`If the string is "into", put "in/into/to_" into the monikette's string; exit.`
+`If the string is "into", put "in/into/to" into the monikette's string; exit.`

-`If the string is "to", put "in/into/to_" into the monikette's string; exit.`
+`If the string is "to", put "in/into/to" into the monikette's string; exit.`

 `\ is/are`

-`If the string is "are", put "is/are_" into the monikette's string; exit.`
+`If the string is "are", put "is/are" into the monikette's string; exit.`

-`If the string is "is", put "is/are_" into the monikette's string; exit. `
+`If the string is "is", put "is/are" into the monikette's string; exit. `

 `\ aren't/isn't `

-`If the string is "isn't", put "is/aren't_" into the monikette's string; exit.`
+`If the string is "isn't", put "is/aren't" into the monikette's string; exit.`

-`If the string is "aren't", put "is/aren't_" into the monikette's string; exit.`
+`If the string is "aren't", put "is/aren't" into the monikette's string; exit.`

 `\ backward/backwards/counterclockwise/counter-clockwise/anticlockwise/anti-clockwise`

-`If the string is "backward", put "backward_" into the monikette's string; exit.`
+`If the string is "backward", put "backward" into the monikette's string; exit.`

-`If the string is "backwards", put "backward_" into the monikette's string; exit.`
+`If the string is "backwards", put "backward" into the monikette's string; exit.`

-`If the string is "counterclockwise", put "backward_" into the monikette's string; exit.`
+`If the string is "counterclockwise", put "backward" into the monikette's string; exit.`

-`If the string is "counter-clockwise", put "backward_" into the monikette's string; exit.`
+`If the string is "counter-clockwise", put "backward" into the monikette's string; exit.`

-`If the string is "anticlockwise", put "backward_" into the monikette's string; exit.`
+`If the string is "anticlockwise", put "backward" into the monikette's string; exit.`

-`If the string is "anti-clockwise", put "backward_" into the monikette's string; exit. `
+`If the string is "anti-clockwise", put "backward" into the monikette's string; exit. `

 `\ at/on `

-`If the string is "at", put "at/on_" into the monikette's string; exit.`
+`If the string is "at", put "at/on" into the monikette's string; exit.`

-`If the string is "on", put "at/on_" into the monikette's string; exit. `
+`If the string is "on", put "at/on" into the monikette's string; exit. `

 `\ other `